 OUR MANUAL FOR EACH CROSS-CULTURAL ADAPTATION COACHING

-GROVEWELLprovides an internally developed, 60- to 80-page manual, specific to the host country, for each cross-cultural adaptation coaching engagement.
-In no way is our manual intended as a curriculum or agenda, but rather as a set of resources and discussion prompts that aid and support our coach’s flexible, coachee-focused approach.
+GROVEWELLprovides an internally developed, 60- to 80-page manual, specific to the host country, for each cross-cultural adaptability coaching engagement.
+In no way is our manual intended as a curriculum or agenda.
+Rather, it is a set of resources and discussion prompts that aid and support our coach’s flexible, coachee-focused approach.

 The Learn More button, above right, will bring you a timely response from GROVEWELL partner Willa Hallowell.